 “Another difference is that you’ll find our pork belly cha-shu is sliced thickly.
 It’s really tender, flamed to finish in aburi style so that you get a smoky flavour.”

-It’s not all for meat lovers, though, with a bright vegetable laden ‘veggie’ ramen included on the menu and a couple of vegan options under development, listed to try on our next visit.
+The menu too has benefitted from time out.
+It’s not all for meat lovers, with lots of great veg options, such as a bright vegetable laden thick and creamy ‘veggie’ ramen and a couple of vegan options added.

 “And what does the restaurant’s name mean?”
 I ask.